-An expunction (also known as Expungement) seals a case that has been dismissed from public view.
+An expunction (also known as Expungement) seals official case records that have been dismissed and expunged from public view.
 Mr. Connelly will personally oversee the process of Expungement.
-When it is completed, all records - Police, Court, Sheriff's department (including Jail mug shot and fingerprints), State Bureau of Investigation and in some instances, the North Carolina Division of Motor Vehicles - will be sealed from the view of the general public.
-No employees, employers, customers, neighbors, friends, creditors or insurers can see what you have been accused of in the past.
+When it is completed, all official records - Police, Court, Sheriff's department (including Jail mug shot and fingerprints), State Bureau of Investigation and in some instances, the North Carolina Division of Motor Vehicles - will be sealed from the view of the general public.
+No employees, employers, customers, neighbors, friends, creditors or insurers can see what you have been accused of in the past from these official sources.

 Often, the Expunction Order sealing information about your background is complied with by governmental authorities, but private Internet sites still maintain the information.
 There are many private websites that maintain arrest and prosecution records that are not updated to show dismissals, reductions and/or subsequent expunctions.
 They will then offer to remove it for a fee.
 However, do not pay for removal as it merely removes it from that website, not others.
-Seek an expunction which can then result in an Order signed by the court which can be used to mandate not only that website but all websites to take down your information.
-The Expunction Order can be served upon them by your lawyer and the website then must remove the information promptly.
+Seek an expunction which may then result in an Order signed by the court which can be used to mandate that the official website and all private websites take down your information.
+The Expunction Order can be served upon them and NC statutes require that the website then remove the information promptly.

 Expunction of certain felonies

 Effective December 1, 2012, a defendant convicted of felonies may expunge that conviction if:

 - The offense must be a prescribed nonviolent felony or misdemeanor.
 Certain offenses are specifically excluded and may NOT be expunged under this statute.

 - The expunction must be filed in the county where you were convicted and must be accompanied by consent to a record check.

 - Age of the person at the time of the commission of the offense is NOT a factor.

 - The petition must be filed more than 15 years after the date of conviction or the completion of any part of the sentence.
 Restitution must also be complete.